yas0nia/deltachat-bot/README.md

 ## Easypeasy installation with ```alpaca.cpp```

-1. Follow the instructions to download Alpaca.cpp and the model here: https://github.com/antimatter15/alpaca.cpp
+1. Download the model from here: https://huggingface.co/Sosaka/Alpaca-native-4bit-ggml/blob/main/ggml-alpaca-7b-q4.bin

 2. Download deltachat-rpc-server and make sure its in your PATH https://github.com/deltachat/deltachat-core-rust/tree/master/deltachat-rpc-server

 3. Install deltachat-rpc-client for Python https://github.com/deltachat/deltachat-core-rust/tree/master/deltachat-rpc-client

-4. Put the model and the chat executable from the step 1. to the folder with the echobot.py
+4. Put the model step 1. to the folder with the echobot.py

 5. Start your bot by running ```python echobot.py BOT_MAIL BOT_PASSWD```